Núria Marín: Local politics

+Other offices

 In 2011, she was elected to the Provincial Deputation of Barcelona, and resigned in December 2014 to concentrate on her role as mayor.
 In July 2019, she was invested as President of the Provincial Deputation, with the deputies from her party and Together for Catalonia voting in favour.
 That November, she was elected President of the Serra de Collserola Natural Park consortium.

 In 2017, Marín was elected to one of three seats held by the Socialists' Party of Catalonia (PSC) in the executive of the Spanish Socialist Workers' Party (PSOE).
 Formerly vice secretary to PSC leader Miquel Iceta, she replaced Àngel Ros as party president in December 2019.

-Marín was arrested and bailed in December 2020 for alleged diversion of funds.
-She maintains her innocence and is backed by her parties.
-Her trial began in April 2021.
+Two years later, new secretary general Salvador Illa installed Iceta as president, with Marín as vice president.

+Marín left the Provincial Deputation in 2023 to be named Senator by the Parliament of Catalonia.
+In September 2024, Illa named her as the Catalan government's delegate to Madrid.